 Although the breakdown of a marriage is bound to be a stressful and confusing time, there are things that you can do to achieve a sense of calm and reassurance that the situation will inevitably be resolved.
 One of the best ways to do this is by seeking legal advice from a matrimonial lawyer as soon as you can.
 The earlier you do this, the sooner you will be informed on what the consequences of your potential decisions may be, and the better informed you’ll be about how you wish to proceed.

 As experts in matrimonial and family law, the team at Vines Legal have given plenty of advice and support over the years to those who are very early on in the divorce process and simply reaching out for advice on when and how to hire a matrimonial lawyer.
 Many people take the advice of friends and family, or even the internet.
 Both are fine, but the truth is, each case is different, and you’ll really only get accurate advice by sharing your situation with a professional.

-That’s why we’d always recommend that you seek legal representation right from the beginning.
-An error at any stage can be costly, sometimes difficult to put right, and may leave you in a worse position than you would have been if you had used a solicitor from the start.
+As such, we would always recommend that you seek legal representation right the beginning.
+An error at any stage can be expensive and sometimes difficult to put right, leaving you in a worse position than you would have been if you had used a solicitor from the start.

-If you have further questions regarding divorce, Vines Legal, who are specialists in matrimonial and family law, can help.
+Here at Vines Legal, we’re experts in matrimonial and family law and can assist you at every stage to help guide you through what can be a confusing and distressing time.
 For a free initial, no obligation consultation, please call us on 01246 555610 for immediate, friendly and professional advice.